Board of Directors

-Nitza Rondon-Rosario is a 17-year resident of the Brooklyn Centre area in which Art House is situated.
+Nitza Rondon-Rosario is a 17 year resident of the Brooklyn Centre area in which Art House is situated.
 She became involved with Art House by bringing her children to classes and participating in AH’s Family Open Studio.
 So she has seen firsthand the benefit of art in children’s lives and thusly has volunteered for several years to ensure that art was available to other children as well.
-She is very dedicated and active in supporting initiatives that will contribute to enhancing children’s lives as such she also is part of the CMSD Nominating panel who is charged with nominating a slate of persons for each Board of Education vacancy.
-She is a MS SharePoint professional where her specialty is understanding the users and stakeholders, understanding the desired results from each group involved and delivering quality solutions that exceed expectations.
-She is currently the Community Advisor/SharePoint professional at Ernst and Young.
+She is very dedicated and active in supporting initiatives that will contribute to enhancing children’s lives as such she also is part of the CMSD Nominating panel who is charged with nominating a slate of persons for each Board of Education vacancy for the Mayor’s selection.
+She is a MS SharePoint professional where her specialty is understanding user and stakeholder needs, understanding the desired results from each group involved and delivering quality solutions that exceed expectations.

 Sharon Chumra, Treasurer